nemocrys/emissivity-measurement/README.md

 ## Required hardware:
 An externally controllable heating plate, one Pt-sensor, a normal and a ratio pyrometer (depending on the used branch).
 The probe should have a side hole to the center, about 1 mm blow the surface, for inserting the contact sensor.

 ## Usage overview

-Use settings.txt to specify at which temperatures and how a measurement should be made.
-The script heats the plate and reads the temperature of the probe to decide if a measurement can begin.
-For the measurement, the emissivity value of a pyrometer is adjusted until T_pyro == T_true.
-After a measurement, the data is stored, and the script goes to the next temperature.
+Use settings.txt to specify the temperature setpoints, at which measurements will be made.
+At each step, the script will then steer the heating plate until the probe has reached the desired temperature, within a given threshold.

+Config.yml entails the connection information and parameters of the various devices.

+More details about the script, functions and the user interface can be found [here](https://github.com/nemocrys/exp-T-control).

 ## Variants